nbrandaleone-gcp/virustotal-scan/README.md

 # README.md

-This repo contains code and directions to set up a Google Cloud Workflow, that integrates with VirusTotal to scan files, and move them into appropriate Storage Buckets.
-Two Cloud Functions, written in Ruby, do the various checks and API calls to VirusTotal in order to determine if the files are safe.
+This repo contains code and directions to set up a Google Cloud [Workflows](https://cloud.google.com/workflows?hl=en), that integrates with [VirusTotal](https://www.virustotal.com/gui/home/upload) to scan files, and move them into appropriate Storage Buckets.
+Two Cloud Functions, written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
 Once a determination has been made, the file is moved into a "safe" or "quarantine" bucket.